-- Select Home from any screen to return to the Home screen. - Select Menu from any main screen to access additional settings. - Select the Power key to adjust the backlight and color mode. - Hold the Power key to turn the chartplotter on or off.
+- Select Home from any screen to return to the Home screen. - Select Menu from any main screen to access additional settings. - Press and release the OPower key to adjust the Backlight and Color Mode display settings. - Press and hold the Power key to turn on or off the chartplotter.